 African art > African mask > Markha Mask

-In African art, the Marka , Maraka en Bamana, Warka, or Sarakolé, are Muslim city dwellers of Soninke origin, settled in southern Niger, scattered since the end of the Ghana Empire in Mali, Mauritania and Senegal.
-They now speak bamana and have adopted much of the Bambara traditions, such as Ntomo and Koré , initiation societies ...
+In African art, the Marka , Maraka in Bamana, Warka, or Sarakolé, are Muslim city-dwellers of Soninke origin, established in the south of Niger, scattered since the end of the empire of Ghana in Mali, Mauritania and Senegal.

 They now speak Bamana and have adopted many of the Bambara traditions, such as the Ntomo and Kore, initiation societies that used masks in their ceremonies.

 The sculptors of Bambara and Marka African art are part of the Numuw, which are not ethnically bound and are free to settle wherever they wish.

 This item is sold with its certificate of authenticity

 You could also be interested by these items